ricardogsilva/Arpav-PPCV-backend/README.md

 Its main goal is to serve climate-related data in the form of both historical observations and forecast models.

-Briefly, the backend component is a web application that serves an OpenAPI API that is consumed by the frontend.
+Briefly, the backend component consists of two main services:

+1. A web application that serves an OpenAPI API that is consumed by the frontend.
+2. A worker that is used to execute workflows outside the request/response cycle of a webapplication

-It contains some additional services, which are used to support it and provide additional functionality, namely:
+The backend contains some additional services, which are used to support it and provide additional functionality, namely:

 - a vector tile server
 - The integration with ARPA's THREDDS server, which is used for tasks related to model data (WMS service, download of NetCDF files, data subsetting for time series visualizations)

-The main application is launched by maeans of a custom CLI command.
+The main applications are launched by means of custom CLI commands.
 This CLI additionally provides a multitude of maintenance commands, such as upgrading the database schema, refreshing historical observations data, etc.

-This component is implemented in Python, using these main libraries and frameworks:
+This is implemented in Python, using these main libraries and frameworks:

 - FastAPI
 - geoalchemy2